mikeryanmay/IB290_2019/README.md

 Please sign up for a topic at [this google sheet](https://docs.google.com/spreadsheets/d/1NO0to-26p4oEMG6dpgEWpOWcJRHIVJgSL_brp_LjLeI/edit?usp=sharing). *Please consult an instructor before settling on a topic.* When you have chosen a topic and schedule a week to lead, update this README by following these instructions: [updating the course website](https://mikeryanmay.github.io/IB290/git_workflow).

+See the [2017 course website](https://wf8.github.io/IB290/) or the [github repository](https://mikeryanmay.github.io/IB290/2017_files) for examples of reading lists and annotated bibliographies.

 ## Schedule:

 Our first meeting will be on Thursday, September 5.